USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     Setting to define whether the lightning emissions calculation will be in-line or off-line.
 This variable can be set to a gridded netCDF file of lightning NO emissions to use emissions calculated with a preprocessor outside of CCTM.
 Setting this variable to “inline” activates the in-line emissions calculation in CCTM and requires the LTNGPARMS variable (see below) to define the configuration of the in-line emissions.

 -   `USE_NLDN [default: Y]`
-    Use hourly NLDN strikes file to compute inline lighing NO emissions.
+    Use hourly NLDN strikes file to compute inline lightning NO emissions.
 Activating this setting requires the NLDN_STRIKES input file.
 Comment out or set to Y to turn on; set to N to turn off.

--   `LTNGPARAMS [default: Y]`
-    Use the lightning parameters configuration file to compute inline lightning NO emissions.
-When the variable `LTNGNO` is set to `inline`, this setting is used to define how the in-line emissions will be calculated.
-Commenting out this variable or setting it to Y will compute lightning NO from input hourly flash count observations.
-Setting this variable to N will compute lightning NO strictly from convective precipitation rates in the input meteorology data.
-When this variable is set to Y, an additional input lightning parameter file (LTNGPARMS_FILE) will need to be available that includes intercloud to cloud-to-ground flash ratios, scaling factors for calculating flashes using the convective precipitation rate, and the moles of NO per flash.

 -  `NLDN_STRIKES [default: None]`
-    Hourly NLDN lightning strike netCDF FILE.
+    Hourly NLDN lightning flash netCDF FILE.
 Required when `LTNGNO` is set to `Inline` and `USE_NLDN` is set to `Y`; otherwise ignore this setting.

--  `LOG_START [default: 0.9]`
-    Convective precipitation (RC) value to transition the lightning NO emissions calculation from linear to log linear.

 -   `LTNGDIAG [default: N]`
     Output a lightning NO emissions diagnostics file.
 Set to `Y` to turn on; comment out or set to `N` to turn off.

 -  `LTNGPARMS_FILE [default: None]`
-    Lightning parameters output netCDF file; ignore if `LTNGPARAMS = N`
+    Lightning parameters output netCDF file; ignore if not `LTNGNO = InLine.`

--  `LTNGOUT [default: None]`
-    Lightning diagnostics output netCDF file; ignore if `LTNGDIAG = N`

 ##### In-line biogenic emissions configuration